Seth Bogart: Sculpture and paintings

 Bogart began taking classes at ArtCenter College of Design in 2013, and began selling ceramic versions of familiar objects—including perfume bottles and grooming supplies—at the Wacky Wacko store shortly thereafter.

 In 2014, Los Angeles art gallery 365 Mission included a painting by Bogart in a group show, and, in 2015, 365 Mission gave him a solo show, in which he transformed the gallery space into The Seth Bogart Show, an immersive experience that displayed sculpture, paintings, ceramics, and video, as well as served as a performance venue.

 Nino Mier gave Bogart a show in their Los Angeles gallery in 2018.
 Entitled Lick, it transformed the space into a sex shop, and included paintings and ceramic pieces by Bogart.

 In 2019, Chicago's Soccer Club Club gallery hosted 100 Toothbrushes, a solo exhibit of 100 ceramic toothbrushes by Bogart.

 In 2020 and 2021, he crafted ceramic sculptures of books with significance in the LGBTQ+ community.
 These works were exhibited at New York City's Fierman Gallery and Jeffrey Deitch Gallery, and received international press.

 Personal life

 Bogart is openly gay.
-He came out to his friends while in high school, and to his mother when he was eighteen.
+He came out to his friends while in high school, and to his mother when he was age 18.
 In the early 2010s, Bogart dated fellow musician Daniel Pitout of Nü Sensae, the suspected true identity of country star Orville Peck.